PrivateKit/PrivacyDocuments/README.md

 #### PPContactTracing: A Privacy-Preserving Contact Tracing Protocol for COVID-19 Pandemic [LINK](https://github.com/mikhaildmitrienko/PrivacyDocuments/blob/master/ppcontacttracing.pdf)

--Several contact tracing solutions have been proposed and implemented all around the globe to combat the spread of COVID-19 pandemic.
+- Several contact tracing solutions have been proposed and implemented all around the globe to combat the spread of COVID-19 pandemic.
 But, most of these solutions endanger the privacy rights of the individuals and hinder their widespread